Skip to content

 nslookup [-option ...] host server

-The most common form is:
+The most common one-shot lookup is:

 nslookup example.com